Cyber City Gurgaon

-DLF Cyber City is a corporate park in Gurugram, Haryana, India, which was opened in 2003.
+DLF Cyber City is a commercial area in Gurugram, Haryana, India, which was opened in 2003.
 The area is home to several top IT and Fortune 500 company offices.
-The area has been termed a "futuristic commercial hub" and is considered one of the largest hubs of IT activity in Delhi NCR.
+The area is considered one of the largest hubs of IT activity in Delhi NCR.
 Cyber City lies near Udyog Vihar, which is a conventional industrial area on the opposite side of NH-48.